Using Your Eye Like a Camera

 Tip – You’ll notice that some camera models, such as Fuji X series, feature cameras with 23mm fixed focal lengths, which is reportedly the same view as our eye.

-If you aren’t this precious about the original composition of that your eye, mind or heart saw then ignore what we’re saying.
-Otherwise, it’s a good way to challenge your compositional skills if you don’t rely on a zoom and stick with one focal length.
+Capturing what the eye sees is a good way to challenge your compositional skills if you don’t rely on a zoom and stick with one focal length.

 In the end, it may seem obvious for some, but for the beginner photographer, these are powerful mechanisms to help understand how to treat your camera in certain conditions and how it will work given a situation.